 I checked in at Grand Summit and dropped my bags off in the room, a spacious setup with two queen-sized beds and a small balcony with pleasant views of a trail under one of the mountain’s 20 lifts.
 After a long train trip and ahead of a long day of skiing, I decided to unwind at Naturespa.
 Nearly all of the products here are made locally from plants and herbs found in the Green Mountain Forest.
 Along with treatments like hot rock massages and maple sugar polishes, the spa leads guided hikes and snowshoe treks where you can learn about foraging, organic gardening or even sketching and writing in nature.
 There are a number of packages that combine meditation, mountaineering, and massage treatment for a reasonable rate ($150- $300).
 Wobbly and totally at peace from a relaxation massage, I took a quick tour of the heated outdoor pool and fitness center before heading down to Harriman’s Farm to Table Restaurant for a drink and dinner.

-I met a spirited local at the bar and we talked about the Winter Brewers Festival (April 1st), some of the concerts he’s been to at the Snow Barn just down the road from the Lodge, and he introduced me to Vermont White—vodka made from milk sugar and smooth straight or in a martini ($10).
-I sampled the Mount Snow brown ale ($6), produced by local craft brewery Harpoon, and then it was off to the candle-lit ambience of the dining room.
+I met a spirited local at the bar and we talked about the Winter Brewers Festival (March 31st) and some of the concerts he’s been to at the Snow Barn just down the road from the Lodge.

 I slept well and was up early to get ready for a long day of skiing.
 I went back to Harriman’s for the breakfast buffet and got my fill of pancakes covered in pure Vermont maple syrup.